learsu/restfull-web-service-python-tornado/README.md

 restfull-web-service-python-tornado
 =======

+this is test branch, just for test program

 use python tornado make restfull web service, include ORM, use python mysqldb

 you should install tornado-3.1 and python-mysqldb